jvtcl/quant-clustering/lecture_slides.md

 ***

 Look familiar?
-- This is kind of like an OLS regression R^2 .
+- This is kind of like an R^2 diagnostic for OLS regression.
-- Instead of a "line of best fit" we have cluster assignments.
+- Instead of a "line of best fit" we have cluster centroids/labels.
 - The "explained" part (BSS) tells us how distinct the cluster centroids are.
 - The "unexplained" part (WSS) tells us how much observations vary about their centroid.

-Finding the "Correct" Number of Clusters: Separation-Based Criteria
+Finding a suitable 'k': Separation-Based Criteria
 ===
 - Clusters should inhabit "high density" portions of the attribute space.
-- Information provided by each cluster should be unique, and shared as little as possible with other clusters.
+- Information provided by each cluster should be distinct, and shared as little as possible with other clusters.
-- **Average Silhouette Width:** to what degree to clusters overlap?
+- **Average Silhouette Width:** to what degree do clusters overlap?
+  - 0 = high overlap
+  - 1 = high separation
+  - -1 = incorrect labels.

-Selecting a Best k for Denver Tracts
+Selecting k for Denver Tracts
 ===
 1. Specify a desired range of cluster numbers (here $k=3...10$).
 2. Cut the dendogram at each *k* and...